umr4nlp/umr-guidelines/guidelines.md

 In [\[3-1-1-4 (1a)\]](#3-1-1-4 (1a)), there is an implicit second *smoking* event and in [\[3-1-1-4 (1b)\]](#3-1-1-4 (1b)), there is an implicit second *leave* event.
-These implicit events should be annotated as co-referential with the event mentioned earlier in the text (see [Part 4-1](#part-4-1-coreference)).
+These implicit events should be annotated as coreferential with the event mentioned earlier in the text (see [Part 4-1](#part-4-1-coreference)).

 In [\[3-1-1-4 (2)\]](#3-1-1-4 (2)), however, the implicit events don’t